LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ## `Create Certificates`

 ??? abstract "Section Summary (click to open/close)"
-    1. Go back to the "Actions" tab of your LoopWorkspace repository in GitHub.
+    1. Go back to the "Actions" tab of your LoopWorkspace repository in *GitHub*.
     1. On the left side, select "3.
 Create Certificates".
     1. On the right side, click "Run Workflow", and tap the green `Run workflow` button.
     1. Wait, and within a minute or two you should see a green checkmark indicating the workflow succeeded.